Vishalzz/Streamlit-Zomato-Restaurant-rating-Full-model-building-and-deployment/README.md

 ### Project Structure
 This project has four major parts :
-1. model.py - This contains code fot our Machine Learning model to predict employee salaries absed on trainign data in 'hiring.csv' file.
+1. model.ipynb - This contains code fot our Machine Learning model to predict restaurant rating based on  data in 'zomato.csv' file.
+2.
-2. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it.
+3. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it.
-3. request.py - This uses requests module to call APIs already defined in app.py and dispalys the returned value.
+4. request.py - This uses requests module to call APIs already defined in app.py and dispalys the returned value.
-4. templates - This folder contains the HTML template to allow user to enter employee detail and displays the predicted employee salary.
+5. templates - This folder contains the HTML template to allow user to enter employee detail and displays the predicted employee salary.

 ### Running the project
 1. Ensure that you are in the project home directory.
-Run app.py using below command to start streamlit API.
+Run below command to start streamlit API.

 For detailed model building and prediction API
 ```
-streamlit run app.py --server.maxUploadSize=1028
+streamlit run ZomatoRating_2.py --server.maxUploadSize=1028
 ```

 For predicton API only